coateshl/nextgenresearcher-2018/docs/fellowship.md

 - compete for 3 prizes to support your research

 ## How to apply?
-* Review the application questions (below) and letter of support template (coming soon)
+* Review the application questions (below) and [letter of support template](https://coateshl.github.io/nextgenresearcher-2018/templates/supportLtr.html)
   * Why are you interested in open research?
 (150-300 words)
   * What would you most like to learn about open research?
 (150-300 words)
   * Tell us a little bit about your research.
 (300-500 words)